/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Drinks at welcome and farewell meals.
 Other meals include bottled water only

-• Departure airport transfer to Larnaca Airport according to the time as outlined in the tour itinerary.
+• Departure airport transfer to Rho Airport according to the time as outlined in the tour itinerary.

 • Lecture and site-visit program